 This handbook is designed to help you in your orientation to Vassar.
 Here you will find the academic information you will need in order to register for classes, including descriptions of Vassar’s requirements and statements by academic departments and programs that will aid you in choosing your classes.
-You should read through the Academic Information and Departments of Instruction and Multidisciplinary Programs sections of this handbook in order to familiarize yourself with the great range of choices before you.
-The section on Registration for Courses will give you more specific information about the process by which you will pre-register for three courses over the summer.
+You should read through the “Academic Information” and “Departments of Instruction and Multidisciplinary Programs” sections of this handbook in order to familiarize yourself with the great range of choices before you.
+The section on “Registration for Courses” will give you more specific information about the process by which you will pre-register for three courses over the summer.
 Once you come to campus, you will have the opportunity to attend the many advising sessions that are a part of orientation, and you will meet twice with your faculty advisor during orientation to add to and revise your course selections.
-Final registration will take place on Friday, August 25.
+Final registration will take place on Friday, August 30.

 Only one requirement must be met in your first year: every new student is required to complete at least one First-Year Writing Seminar.
-Please consult the First-Year Writing Seminars section of this handbook for the 2017/18 offerings.
+Please consult the “First-Year Writing Seminars” section of this handbook for the 2019/20 offerings.
 The Vassar catalogue, found online, is the primary source for all information on the academic organization of the college, its requirements for graduation, course offerings, and so forth.
 If questions arise as you read what follows, please also consult the online catalogue.

-The next section of this handbook, Academic, Residential Life, and Extracurricular Resources, contains a listing of the people and offices you might turn to with any questions you may have.
-See, too, “A Note about Ask Banner” in the Registration for Courses section of this handbook for information about the online system.
-You may always call the Office of the Dean of First-Year Students at 845-437-5258 with any questions as well.
+The next section of this handbook, “Academic, Residential Life, and Extracurricular Resources”, contains a listing of the people and offices you might turn to with any questions you may have.
+See, too, “A Note about Ask Banner” in the “Registration for Courses” section of this handbook for information about the online system.
+You may always call the Office of the Dean of First-Year Students at (845) 437-5258 with any questions as well.

-And do remember to complete your Statement of Academic Interests online by July 21, which I will use to assign you a faculty pre-major advisor.
+And do remember to complete your Statement of Academic Interests online by July 19, which I will use to assign you a faculty pre-major advisor.

-I look forward to meeting you on August 21.
+I look forward to meeting you on August 26.